 Call for JAR Network Channel expressions of interest

-JAR seeks expressions of interest from individuals or groups of individuals including SIGs to set up channels on ja-online.net.
+JAR seeks expressions of interest from individuals or groups of individuals including SIGs to set up channels on jar-online.net.
 Upon successful application, these individuals will be appointed as JAR Network Channel guest editors for a period of two years (or shorter) with possible renewals after this period.

 Please contact us providing this information: